electronsandstuff/ParetoBench/README.md

 Not all parameters need to be defined in the serialized parameters.
 Default values in the classes will be used for any parameters not specified.
 Problems can also be specified by name only (ie `NAME`) and this corresponds to the problem with all default parameters.
 The standard also allows for the format `NAME ()` for objects without parameters or all default parameters.

 It should be noted that many names may be used to specify the same problem object.
 This means that the line format should never be used to compare problems or be used as the key to a dictionary for instance as you will end up with duplicates problems.
+Additionally, the default values of parameters are not guaranteed to remain constant and cannot be relied on to define a problem.
+For the purposes of saving problems, all parameters should be saved.